oliver-oloughlin/kvdex/README.md

 Specify serialization for the collection.
 This lets large objects that exceed the native size limit of 64kb to be stored, by serializing, compressing and dividing the value across multiple key/value entries.
-There is a tradeoff between speed and storage efficiency.
+When serialization is used, there is a tradeoff between speed and storage efficiency.
+If the serialize option is not set, or if a custom serialize configuration is used, then JSON serialization is used by default for any unset serialize functions, while Brotli compression is used for any unset compress functions.
+V8 serialization and Brotli compression rely on runtime implementations, and are therefore only compatible with runtimes that implement them (Deno, Node.js).

 ```ts
 import { kvdex, collection, model } from "jsr:@olli/kvdex"